TreeSpirit REALITY TV SHOW trailer.

-TreeSpirit’s courageous nature-loving participants earn TV attention standing up to protect trees and forests all over:
+TreeSpirit’s courageous, nature-loving participants earn TV attention by standing up for trees and forests all over:

 • ABC-TV news covers the story at Richardson Grove State Park where 1,000-year-old redwood trees are threatened by a proposed highway widening project, Humboldt County, CA. Producer Jennifer Olney.
 September, 2011

 Jack and old-growth redwoods defenders put their bodies on the double-yellow line of Hwy 101 in Richardson Grove State Park.
 By Navyo Ericsen, Sacred World Productions.

 • ABC4 TV, Charleston, SC, reporter Valencia Wicker interviews Jack after the Angel Oak Tree photo (“Angels”).
 May, 2011